ktsn/vue-thin-modal/README.md

 * push(name: string): void

-  Show the modal that cooresnponding with the `name`.
+  Show the modal that cooresponding with the `name`.

 * pop(): void